Written by Dr. Ian T. Jardine in collaboration with Dr. A.W. Peet

 Of course, one of the main questions in AdS/CFT holography is trying to determine how the geometry of the bulk comes about from the CFT.
 Work starting in 2006 by Hamilton, Kabat, Lifschytz and Lowe focused on getting bulk fields as a smeared integral of the dual operator on the boundary.
 Alternatively, one can use quantum information quantities such as entanglement entropy in the CFT which was found to be dual to minimal surfaces in the bulk by Ryu and Takayanagi also in 2006.
 There has been significant progress since then covering a wide range of more interesting geometries and quantum informational tools.
-One can take a look at the essay written by fellow PhD candidate Jesse Cresswell.
+One can look at the accompanying essay for more details on this direction.

 There are a number of useful structures in CFTs that can be examined in holography.
 Conformal symmetry will constrain the form of low point correlation functions and organizes the operators of the theory in convenient ways.
 One of these structures, conformal blocks, are used to build up four point functions.
 They have recently been used to examine the black hole information problem from a perturbative and non-perturbative perspective in general semiclassical gravity theories.